24 May 2026,

 When you have been in a car crash, getting a collision report can be crucial evidence for filing a claim for your car accident injuries and damages.

-The North Coastal Station
+The San Diego Police Department’s North Coastal Station

 The North Coastal Station is a part of the San Diego County Sheriff’s Department and serves the northern coastal cities of Encinitas, Solana Beach and Del Mar.
 The station used to be called the Encinitas Patrol Station but was renamed in 2015 in order to more accurately reflect the community that it serves.